udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 :: Must describe what is achievement in FSR2, ie. FSR1 is free source code.
 Must write in plain language people can understand and remember.
 Blank lines before :: to readability

+:: action followed by result/benefit, as above; categorize paragraphs as action or result (cause and effect); for each action/cause identify effect/result, or vice versa.

-The benefits of FSR2 include:
+The benefits of Free Software Revoltuion 2.0 (FSR2) include:

 - Freedom for users to modify features and functionalities of front end and back end processes IN EXECUTION down to a single line of code.

-1 out of 1000 users may have an idea to improve a feature or function or just a colour or icon.
-Conventional FSR1 allow change of code, but to build and run, barriers too big, involve front end, back end, initializing variables.

-:: action followed by result/benefit, as above; categorize paragraphs as action or result (cause and effect); for each action/cause identify effect/result, or vice versa.

-- Privacy etc. Control of own data … Can audit privacy of message because code is transparent to all

-Other commercial benefits are derived from the above?
-Mechanism of transferring user editing code to commercial rewards.
-Liberating more user productivity by making programming and learning of programming simpler.

-:: Summarize the above

-:: Compared to FSR1, readers only perceive new ideas based on what they know.
-If label of paragraph not used, they will not appear in target, hence left as comments.
-If label appears multiple times, paragraphs are related.
-Figure out how to relate them.

-:: Ageism
-Transfer knowledge in one programming language to others.
-Experience in 2 or more programming languages improve employability by a lot.
-Knowledge in stack machine is fundamental and useful in many applications.
+- absolute privacy due to ownership of storage device, execution code and encrypted  data using decentralized ID-less messaging based on asymmetric cryptography

+:: explain benefits (effects) briefly at introduction. then details. finally explain all benefits

+#### YAHUDI

 YAHUDI stands for Yet Another Hybrid Upstream Downstream Interface, an Application Programming Interface (API) where the upstream (low level) code is written in a high level programming language (such as Java, JavaScript, C++ etc.) and the downstream (high level) code is written in a Forth like Reverse Polish Notation implementation known as Phos ("light" in Greek).